Ross and Cynthia Ulrich

 Brother Ross gives oversight and encouragement to our missionary team in Ghana.
 He mentors several local church leaders, teaches in the church at Tamale, and co-directs an annual Bible school.
 Ross and Cynthia Ulrich have faithfully served the Lord in Ghana since 1993.

-In Accra, the logistical hub of our mission in Ghana, Justin and Ann host travelers, work with immigration, process paperwork, and take care of the mission’s finances.
+In Accra, the logistical hub of our mission in Ghana, Chad and Anna host travelers, work with immigration, process paperwork, and take care of the mission’s finances.
 Theirs is a necessary support role, one that frees the missionary team to focus on spreading the Gospel.

 Aaron and Gretal Ulrich